What do DMEK and DSAEK stand for, and what is the difference between these two transplants?

 No. The average patient sees some or all the letters on the 20/20 line.
 Some see better and some see worse.
 Even if the cornea is perfect, a person might not see 20/20 because of imperfections elsewhere in the eye.
 The same is true with “perfect” cataract surgery.
 Every eye has different potential.
 We will inform you of any other problems that may limit your final vision before surgery when possible.

-Studies have proven that long-term rejection episodes are less likely if the patient at least maintains low potency steroid drops once a day.
-That being said, it would be safe to closely watch patients without steroid drops if they have trouble tolerating them.
-The rejection rate after stopping steroid drops long term for DMEK is about 6%.
+Studies from Price Vision Group have proven that long-term rejection episodes are less likely if the patient at least maintains low potency steroid drops once a day.
+That being said, it would be safe to closely watch patients without steroid drops if they have trouble tolerating the drops.
+The rejection rate after stopping steroid drops long term for DMEK is estimated at about 6%.

-We watch you closely after surgery to ensure that the attachment process is successful, which can take a few weeks to complete.
-Once the donor becomes “one” with your cornea, it cannot fall off.
+We watch you close after surgery to see that the attachment process is successful.
+This process CAN take a few weeks to complete.
+Once the donor becomes ONE with your cornea, it can not “fall off”.

-Traditional full thickness corneal transplants last about 20 years.
-Cell count studies show that transplants still gradually lose endothelial cells like any other healthy cornea, but usually at a faster rate.
-The transplant fails when the endothelial cell counts fall low enough.
-Since DMEK and DSAEK are relatively new, it is not possible to say how long they will last.
-Preliminary data is encouraging, however, especially for DMEK.
-There is variation between transplants, but early data suggest some transplants might last one’s lifetime.
+Traditional full thickness corneal transplants last about 20 years (give or take depending on the disease type).
+Cell count studies show that, with the passage of time, transplants still lose endothelial cells gradually like any other cornea, but usually at a faster rate.
+When the endothelial cell counts fall low enough, the transplant “fails”.
+Since DMEK and DSAEK are relatively new, it is not possible to say how long they will last; however, preliminary data is encouraging, especially for DMEK.
+There is variation between transplants, but early data suggest many transplants will last one’s lifetime.
 Either way, replacement is possible.

-We are studying variables that may reveal which donors have cells that are more resistant to death and also surgical techniques that are minimally harmful to endothelial cells.
-Many surgeons suggest it is normal to lose 30 to 50% of the donor’s endothelial cells during surgery.
-We have some early data suggesting less than 10% cell loss from surgery when selecting a specific subset of donors.
+We are studying variables that may reveal which donors have have cells that are more resistant to death and also surgical techniques are minimally harmful to endothelial cells.
+Many surgeons suggest it is normal to lose 30-50% of the donor’s endothelial cells during surgery.
+Dr. Tenkman has some early data suggesting less than 10% cell loss from surgery when selecting a specific subset of donors.